StarRocks/demo/documentation-samples/datalakehouse/readme.md

 Log into the spark-hudi container.

-Run `bash` to remove the older Hudi 0.11 library and use the Hudi 0.14.1
+Run `bash` to remove the older Hudi 0.11 library and use the Hudi 0.14.1.
+Please note that there are spark defaults already set via conf files and run the following to set additional spark configs.
 ```
 rm -f /spark-3.2.1-bin-hadoop3.2/jars/hudi-spark3-bundle_2.12-0.11.1.jar
 export SPARK_VERSION=3.2